 Whether you’re treating yourself to your first real high-end acoustic guitar or you’re a seasoned working musician looking for an upgrade, guitar shopping with a budget of $2,000 leaves you with tons of fantastic options.

-We put together this KillerGuitarRigs Review of the best acoustic guitars under $2000 to show you some of the fantastic options you have at this this price range.
-We’ve included models starting at $1000 all the way to the top end of the budget and focused on appearance, quality, playability, and tone during each review.
+We put together this KillerGuitarRigs Review of the Best Acoustic Guitars Under $2,000 to show you some of the fantastic options you have at this price range.
+We’ve included models starting at $1,000 all the way to the top end of the budget, focusing on appearance, quality, playability, and tone.
 When covering acoustic electric models, we used the acoustic voice on our Boss Katana Head and Katana cabinet, with the same settings for every guitar.

 If you’re looking for inspiration, or you’re not even sure where to start looking for your next acoustic, you won’t want to miss this.
 Keep on reading to learn more.

 Features: Solid spruce top, Solid rosewood back/sides, Dreadnought body

 Benefits: Pro grade playability, Exceptional tonal balance, Excellent residual value

 Features: LR Baggs electronics, Solid Sitka spruce top, Grover tuners

 Benefits: Easy amplification, Great balance, Fast playing neck